cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * M4U: Multimedia Memory Management Unit.
 This is what MediaTek calls their IOMMU.
-* MCU: Used to refer to different processor subsystems. e.g., "APMCU" refers to the main AP core cluster, while "MDMCU" refers to the BB CPU.
+* MCU: Used to refer to different processor subsystems. e.g., "APMCU" refers to the main AP core cluster, while "MDMCU" refers to the BP CPU.
 "MCUSYS" seems to refer to the AP MCU system.
 * MSDC: Used to refer to their EMMC/SD card controller core.
 Possibly "MediaTek SD Controller".
 * SST: System Stability Tracker.
-This is the name of the system trace functionality included in the BB firmware.
+This is the name of the system trace functionality included in the BP firmware.
 * SWLA: Software LA (Logic Analyzer?).
-It seems to be some kind of debug functionality in the BB firmware.
+It seems to be some kind of debug functionality in the BP firmware.

 ## History